LisHueb/LisHueb/README.md

 ## Hello 👋

-I enjoy turning everyday topics into data visualizations that are easy to understand yet rich in data.
+I'm an Analytics engineer with a soft spot for straightforward yet insightful data visualizations.
 These are some of my recent projects:

 <img src="./images/Athletics_Records.png" width="400">